NTIG-Uppsala/florist-website/README.md

 #### styles.css
 - All styles for the elements (Bootstrap).
 #### style.css
-- Our own css code.
+- Our own CSS code.

 ### JavaScript
 #### script.js